dpwdec/cv/README.md

 #### "Organiser and results driven"
 During my time working as an artist I have "shipped" numerous collaborative (and sometimes cross-continental) projects. which required:
+- Organising complex projects
-- Organising and leading a team of collaborators
+- Collaborating with a team of professionals
-- Shipping a finished product to a deadline
+- Delivering a finished product to a deadline

--
+Some of

 - Achievements